5. Build and test components

 Make sure that you have already run the following commands from the system setup section.

-cargo install cargo-binstallcargo binstall cargo-component warg-cli wkg --locked --no-confirm --force# Configure default registrywkg config --default-registry wa.dev
+cargo install cargo-binstallcargo binstall cargo-component wasm-tools warg-cli wkg --locked --no-confirm --force# Configure default registrywkg config --default-registry wa.dev# Allow publishing to a registry## if WSL: `warg config --keyring-backend linux-keyutils`warg key new

 This command will build any components present in the /components